Leading Senate Dem says outlook bleak on immigration bills

 Biden has proposed creating a pathway to citizenship for the estimated 11 million immigrants in the U.S. illegally.
 He also wants to reduce long waits for some visas, enhance border technology and help Central American nations in hopes of diminishing the need for people to leave those countries.

-In recent days, the numbers of immigrant children and families trying to enter the U.S. from Mexico has grown to numbers unseen since before the coronavirus pandemic.
+In recent days, the numbers of immigrant children and families trying to enter the U.S. from Mexico has grown to magnitudes unseen since before the coronavirus pandemic.
 Republicans have highlighted that influx, as they seek to play offense against Democrats who won passage of a $1.9 trillion COVID-19 relief bill that polls show has won wide public approval.

 “This crisis is created by the presidential policies of this new administration,” House Minority Leader Kevin McCarthy, R-Calif., said Monday while leading a large GOP delegation to El Paso, Texas.
 “There’s no other way to claim it than a Biden border crisis.”